ZedDeeCee/ZedDeeCee.github.io/_posts/2020-12-04-rando-book-haul.md

 ---

-That's it for page 89.
-Now, onto the last page I will look at today, page 160.

----

-Winner: Operation Thunder Child
+## Page 160

 [![Operation Thunder Child](https://m.media-amazon.com/images/I/41eIU8TSieL.jpg)](https://www.amazon.com/Operation-Thunder-Child-Nick-Pope-ebook/dp/B08KW7YTYJ){:target="_blank"}

+# Operation Thunder Child by Nick Pope

 I was beginning to think I wouldn't find anything today.
 I had spent close to 2 hours already and wasn't going to continue if there was nothing on page 160.
 Then I found this, and the writing just grabbed me.